UC3MSocialRobots/maggie_devices_msgs-release/README.md

 # maggie_devices_msgs

-GitHub repository for the messages of the devices for the Social Robot Maggie.
+ROS metapackage for the messages of the devices for the Social Robot Maggie.

-## CONTENT

-- `eyelids_msgs`: a ROS package with the messages and services to communicate with the servomotors to move the eyelids.
-- `ir_controller_msgs`: a ROS package with the messages and services to communicate with the IR controller device.
-- `maggie_devices_msgs`: a ROS metapackage.
-- `motor_controller_msgs`: a ROS package with the messages and services to communicate with the motors for the neck and the arms.
-- `rfid_msgs`: a ROS package with the messages and services to communicate with the RFID reader.

 ## LICENSE